aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 In the `execute` state, `arith-logic-unit` performs an arithmetic or logic operation and `branch-unit` computes the address of the next instruction.
-The signal `pc+4` receives the address immediately after the current instruction.
+The signal `pc+4` receives the address of the next instruction in memory.
 It is stored in a register (`pc+4-reg`) for later use in the `writeback` state.

 ![Executing instructions](/figures/virgule-racket/virgule-execute.svg)